Stocks rise on Wall Street as investors scrutinize earnings - ExBulletin

 Stocks rise on Wall Street as investors scrutinize earnings

-Stocks rose broadly Thursday morning on Wall Street as investors scrutinized the latest corporate earnings and weighed the economic impact of rising inflation.
+Stocks rose Thursday afternoon on Wall Street, paring some of the week’s steep losses as investors weigh the latest corporate earnings and monitor the impact of rising inflation on the economy.

 Sources